mkscoin/mkscoin/README.md

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.

-Developer IRC can be found on Freenode at #Mkscoin-dev.
+Developer IRC can be found on Freenode at #Makescoin-dev.

 Testing